 The GhostBed qualifies for free shipping anywhere in the contiguous U.S. The mattress is backed by a 101-night sleep trial and a 20-year warranty.

 Finding a comfortable mattress can be difficult for heavier individuals, since many models are not firm enough to support their figures.
-The WinkBed is an innerspring offered in three firmness settings – ‘Medium Soft’ (4.5), ‘Medium Firm’ (6.5), and ‘Firm’ (7.5) – that accommodate back sleepers of all sizes, including those in the heavy weight group (more than 230 pounds).
-Additionally, the WinkBed Plus is an alternate version of the mattress specifically designed for heavier individuals
+The WinkBed is an innerspring offered in three firmness settings – ‘Medium Soft’ (4.5), ‘Medium Firm’ (6.5), and ‘Firm’ (7.5) – that accommodate back sleepers of all sizes.
+Additionally, the WinkBed Plus is a ‘Medium Firm’ (6.5) design specifically made for heavier individuals.

 The WinkBed qualifies for free delivery anywhere in the contiguous U.S., and White Glove delivery is available for an additional charge.
 The mattress is backed by a 120-night sleep trial and a lifetime warranty.

 Every type of sleeper (side, back, stomach, combination)

 Sleepers in all weight groups (light, average, heavy)

 Fewer than 10% of adults in the U.S. sleep on their backs.
 The most common positions associated with back sleeping include the following:

 Soldier: Both arms are fully extended at the sides, and one or both legs are slightly bent at the knee.

 Starfish: Both arms are bent at the elbows and extended upward (parallel with the head), while one or both legs are bent at the knee.

 Savasana: Both arms and both legs are fully extended.